deepcausality-rs/papers/effect_propagation_process/markdown/effect propagation process.md

 In the Effect Propagation Process framework, due to the detachment from a fixed spacetime, this fundamental temporal order is absent.
 Consequently, the entire classical concept of causality, where a cause must happen before its effect, can no longer be fundamentally established.
 The distinction between a definitive 'Cause' and a definitive 'Effect' becomes untenable as Russell foresaw.
 When the separation between cause and effect becomes untenable, then the obvious question arises: why even preserve an untenable separation?

 Therefore, the Effect Propagation Process framework adopts the causaloid, a uniform entity proposed by Hardy[^7], that merges the ‘cause' and 'effect' into one entity.
 Instead of dealing with two nearly identical concepts discernible from each other by temporal order, the causaloid is one concept that defines causality in terms of its effect transfer without presupposing a fixed spacetime background[^7].
+It is important to note that the EPP framework adopts the conceptual role of the Causaloid as a spacetime-agnostic unit of causal interaction, inspired by Hardy’s work on Quantum Gravity, but it does not uses Hardy's formal definition.
+Instead, the EPP formulates the Causaloid as an abstract structure, thereby decoupling it from any particular physical theory while preserving its core philosophical utility and making it practical implementable in software.

 In the post-quantum context, the term "propagation" does not imply movement through a pre-existing space or time in the classical sense.
 Instead, it refers to the fundamental process by which an effect is transferred within the underlying structure of reality itself.
 This fundamental process is what gives rise to the appearance of propagation through spacetime in the classical view.